LearnLib/alex/documentation/src/main/docs/contents/user-manual/learning/README.md

 After some time, when no more counterexamples can be found, the learner finishes and the final hypothesis is presented like above.
 From here on, you can, if you find it necessary, configure how the learning process should be continued.
 You can also select the equivalence oracle *Sample* and search for counterexamples by yourself, which is explained in the following.

+### Stopping a learning process

+At each point of time during a learning process, you can abort it by clicking on the **Abort**-button beside the loading indicator.
+After clicking on the button, the current membership query (batch) is still executed, but after that, the process terminates gracefully.
+Models that have been inferred up to the point of termination are still available in the learning result.

 ### Finding counterexamples manually